 Hi, my name is Tammy Ryan and I have been a surgical technologist for 30 years.
 I received my training in the USAFR and I have worked at Kaiser Permanente, David Grant Medical Center, various surgery centers, as a registry tech, but the majority of my work in the OR has been at UCSF Medical Center.

 I’ve been a surgical technology educator since 2007, working at Mount Diablo Adult Education, Carrington College and now SVSTI.

 I currently work at UCSF School of Nursing as the Clinical Placement Supervisor in the Office of Clinical Placement.
 I also have a BA in Religious Studies, I am a Doctor of Jurisprudence and a Master of Laws focusing on health care compliance.

 I love teaching CST prep.
 It is so rewarding to help bring together all of the information given over the course of the program.
 I get to witness the final chapter in a student’s surgical technology education and help guide them to other academic endeavors that they will discover in their careers.

-Marijane Valdez is Support Staff as well as operational and administrative functions and services for the campus.
+Marijane Valdez is Support Staff as well as performing administrative functions and services for the campus.
+Marijane is also SVSTI's NBSTSA Certification Proctor.
 She has over 10 years of experience in managing business relations and providing executive level administrative support.
 In her free time, she enjoys spending time with her family and long walks with her dogs.